 Micro, Small and Medium Enterprises (MSMEs) face difficulties accessing credit from the formal sector in developing countries.
-Credit markets for MSMEs in Nigeria are characterized by market imperfections, collateral constraints, information asymmetry, low profit margins, among others.
-These factors have limited access to credit due to the perceived high risk of MSMEs and where credit is granted, it is often on comparatively unfavorable terms.
+In Nigeria, the credit markets for MSMEs is characterized by market imperfections, collateral constraints, information asymmetry, low profit margins, among others.
+These factors have limited MSMEs' access to credit due to their perceived high risk and where credit is granted, it is often on unfavorable terms.

-Credit guarantee schemes have been widely considered as one of the means of addressing the challenge of limited access to credit by MSMEs.
+Credit Guarantee Schemes have been widely considered as one of the means of addressing the challenge of limited access to credit by MSMEs.
 This consideration stems from the attractive features of a guarantee as collateral, which include safety, liquidity and freedom from the problems associated with tangible collateral, such as obsolescence, depreciation, verification, perfection and foreclosure.

 Credit Guarantee Companies (CGCs) are expected to provide third-party credit risk mitigation to lenders through the absorption of a portion of the lender's losses on the loans made to Nigeria-based MSMEs in case of default.
-A guarantee issued by a CGC represents a legal commitment to discharge the liability of a borrower in the case of default.
+A guarantee issued by a CGC represents a legal commitment to discharge an agreed portion of the liability of a borrower in the case of default.